ibrahimmansour/Thesis/tweets-matrix/Readme.txt

 This is a nodejs project that utilizes MongoDB.
-A pre-requisite to run this project is to have nodejs and mongodb installed.
+A pre-requisite to run this project is to have node,npm and mongodb installed.
-Also the following nodejs modules need to be first installed with npm:

-1-express
-2-wordnet
-3-mongodb
-4-async
-5-body-parser
-6-fs

 After installing those requirements, the project can be run as follows:

-mongod --dbpath "Path to the database which is our data folder in the root project (IbrahimThesis/data)" node webserver.js
+npm install //to install the modules mongod --dbpath "Path to the database which is our data folder in the root project (tweets-matrix/data)" //to run the Mongodb server node webserver.js //entry point

+The project runs on the localhost, port 8080.
+So to start type localhost:8080 on a browser.